-6 Travel Tips to Avoid Getting Dinged By Airline Baggage Fees
+6 Travel Tips to Avoid Getting Dinged by Airline Baggage Fees

 It used to be when you travelled by air, fees such as baggage were included in the ticket price.
 Today, most airlines have turned to charging fees for services such as advance seating selection and baggage.
 These types of fees have proven to be one of the main drivers of improved financial performance for the airline industry.
-So, if it has been a number of years since you have travelled by air, you should read the helpful hints about baggage fees below.
+So, if it has been a number of years since you have travelled by air, you should read the helpful hints about baggage fees below. baggge

 1. Not All Airline Baggage Policies Are The Same

 All airlines have different policies.
 Unfortunately, there is no universal standard for baggage policies.
 When purchasing an airline ticket it is important to understand all the terms and conditions of your ticket including the baggage policies.
+For example:

 • Does the airline charge for checked baggage on international and domestic routes?